sergiocruz/HelloPluralsightProject/README.md

 [//]: # (task_id: @title)
 ### Add a Page Title

-Create a `title` element with your name.
+Create a `title` element with your name that's a child of the `head` element.

 [//]: # (task_id: @h1)
 ### Add a Header Element

-Add an `h1` saying "Hello, Pluralsight!".
+Add an `h1` that's a child of the `body` that says "Hello, Pluralsight!".

 [//]: # (task_id: @ul)
 ## Create an Unordered List

-Create a `ul` element with at least 2 `li` elements.
+Create a `ul` element that's a child of the `body` that contains at least 2 `li` elements.

 [//]: # (task_id: @li)
 ## What Do You Want to Learn?

-In these `li` elements, list out what you want to learn.
+In each of those `li` elements, list out one thing you'd like to learn.